ethereum-optimism/superchain-registry/CONTRIBUTING.md

 For pull requests from forks, these checks will not appear directly in the PR comments, but **the jobs will still run** and their results can be viewed in the diffs.

 Please note that while these jobs are **not blocking**, they must pass to ensure the accuracy of the changes.
-If the checks did not run, they can be triggered manually from CircleCI without any parameters or by submitting an empty commit after the PR has been created.